redsanket/spark/external/storm/guide/reference/index.rst

 Cleanup configuration
 ################

-For limiting the disk usage of workers' logs and dump files, two parameters are defined to restrict all workers' total usage and each worker's usage: logviewer.max.sum.worker.logs.size.mb, logviewer.max.per.worker.logs.size.mb.
+For limiting the disk usage of workers' logs and dump files, two parameters are defined to restrict all workers' total usage and each worker's usage: ``logviewer.max.sum.worker.logs.size.mb``, ``logviewer.max.per.worker.logs.size.mb``.
 Cluster admins may customize their thresholds as needed.

 Other Resources
 ===============